unora-project/unora-project.github.io/docs/quests/circles/circle_2/sick_child.md

 !!! tip

-    This quest will require 2 White Roses and a Gold Rose.
+    The "right" way to complete this quest will require 2 White Roses and a Gold Rose.
 While you're out in the Wilderness, you can grab these ahead of time at the following coordinates:

     - 14,131 (White Rose)
     - 143,172 (White Rose)
+    - 248,76 (White Rose)
     - 144,171 (Gold Rose)
+    - 247,74 (Black Rose)

+!!! warning

+    Returning to Paulin with a Black Rose will alter the way this quest plays out.
+No particular walkthrough for the Black Rose method, but returning with a Black Rose will kill the sick child, giving you a different legend mark.

 - Return to Paulin with the White Rose
 - Select "Yes.
 Here you go."